-- 1. The Higher Education Institution (HEI) is responsible for having the programme accredited by the Council for Higher Education (CHE) before approaching the Professional Board for approval for registration. - 2.
-Once CHE approval for registration has been granted, the HEI will formally notify the Professional Board of programme details and intention for HPCSA approval for registration, along with evidence of CHE accreditation. - 3.
-The Professional Board, at ETRC meeting appoints evaluators and assigns a date for a site visit to take place. - 4.
-The evaluation process that may lead to approval for registration of a training programme is based on the Minimum Standards of Training - 5.
-The HEI must submit a self-review report to the Board secretariat at least one month prior to the site visit.
+- 1. The Higher Education Institution (HEI) is responsible for obtaining a programme accredited by the Council for Higher Education (CHE) before approaching the Professional Board for approval for professional registration. - 2.
+Once CHE approval for registration has been granted, the HEI will formally notify the Professional Board of the programme details and intention to seek HPCSA approval for registration, together with evidence of the CHE accreditation. - 3.
+The Professional Board, at a ETRC Committee meeting appoints evaluators and a date for a site visit to take place, is determined in consultation with the institution. - 4.
+The evaluation process that may lead to approval for registration of a training programme is based on meeting the Minimum Standards determined by the Board for the education and training. - 5.
+The HEI must submit a self-review report (SER) to the Division Education and Training one month prior to the site visit.
 The Self-review report should include the following:

-DETAILS OF THE NEW PROGRAMME a.
+a.
+DETAILS OF THE NEW PROGRAMME

 - Name of institution

 - Qualification title

 - Qualification type

-- Duration
+- Duration of the programme

 - Total credit value

 - Entrance requirements

-MOTIVATION FOR THE PROGRAMME b.
+b.
+MOTIVATION FOR THE PROGRAMME